Leaving the Gadgets Behind

 - Visit North Central

-Has your family spent way too much time indoors during the past year?
+Has your family spent way too much time indoors during the winter?
 Are you looking for a way get out into the fresh air, to explore new places, and introduce (or re-introduce) the kids to

 North Central Massachusetts has just what you need: acres of forests, miles of trails, and sparkling expanses of water, all just waiting for you to explore.
 In fact, with all the municipal and state parks and local conservation lands, the choices can be overwhelming!